CapitalRobotics/.github/profile/README.md

 - Autonomous Programming: Developing precise and efficient code for the robot to operate independently during the autonomous period, ensuring it can complete tasks like navigating the field and scoring points without driver input.
 - Driver-Controlled Programming: Writing responsive and intuitive control systems to allow smooth operation during the driver-controlled period.
-- Sensor Integration: Incorporating various sensors into the code to provide real-time data that enhances the robot’s performance and decision-making.
 - Testing and Debugging: Constantly refining our code through testing and debugging to ensure it’s competition-ready.
 We work closely with the hardware team to troubleshoot and optimize robot performance.